iammateus/payment-api/README.md

 # Payment API
 A payment API that integrates with Pagseguro's API Checkout Transparente.
-It offers all of Pagseguro's validations, and options of payment.
+It offers all Pagseguro's validations, and options of payment.

 This project was created for learning purposes and to serve as an example of the use of third party APIs.